... the tragedy of Ukrainian Airlines Flight 752 reminds us all that there is no safety in distant thunder

 I anticipate your response.

-It is clearly not in the best interest of regional security for the Ukraine to disintegrate into ethnic and linguistic enclaves as did the Former Yugoslavia.
+It is clearly not in the best interest of regional security and stability for Ukraine to disintegrate into ethnic and linguistic enclaves, as did the Former Yugoslavia.